hyssh/mtc-aml-workshop-202204/labs/lab1.2.md

     1. Select **Browse**.

-    2. Download [bankmarketing_train.csv](https://mtcseattle.blob.core.windows.net/mtcopenworkshop/bankmarketing_train.csv?sp=r&st=2021-04-01T20:50:04Z&se=2029-04-02T04:50:04Z&spr=https&sv=2020-02-10&sr=b&sig=U5lhyfJVv4kpruqDpO5mPqfacT3FeYQN%2F1kKwcv1w1U%3D) file to your local computer and use the file for training.
+    1. Locate the file, '**bankmarketing_train.csv**' you download in local computer and use the file for training.

-    3. Give your dataset a unique name and provide an optional description.

-    4. Select **Next** on the bottom left, to  upload it to the default container that was automatically set up during your workspace creation.
+    1. Select **Next** on the bottom left, to  upload it to the default container that was automatically set up during your workspace creation.

        When the upload is complete, the Settings and preview form is pre-populated based on the file type.

-    5. Verify that the **Settings and preview** form is populated as follows and select **Next**.
+    1. Verify that the **Settings and preview** form is populated as follows and select **Next**.

         Field|Description| Value for tutorial
         ---|---|---